jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-3-integral-transforms.md

 ## Introduction

 We trade differential complexity for algebraic simplicity.
 The **Laplace** and **Fourier Transforms** are presented as diagonalizing operators.
 We construct **Green's Functions** to solve inhomogeneous linear problems, introducing the Dirac delta as a heuristic tool.
 The limitation exposed here is convergence: for general initial data, the inverse transform integrals may not converge in any classical sense, hinting at the need for a generalized calculus.
-We trade differential complexity for algebraic simplicity.
-The **Laplace** and **Fourier Transforms** are presented as diagonalizing operators.
-We construct **Green's Functions** to solve inhomogeneous linear problems, introducing the Dirac delta as a heuristic tool.
-The limitation exposed here is convergence: for general initial data, the inverse transform integrals may not converge in any classical sense, hinting at the need for a generalized calculus.

 ## Mathematical Content